traderepublic/Cilicon/README.md

 - Script

 ### Stop and remove the VM
-Cilicon stops and removes the VM as soon as the last command run via SSH extits.
-Once the cloned image has been removed, it starts over.
+Cilicon stops and removes the VM as soon as the last command exits.
+After removing the "spent" image, it starts over.

 <p align="center">
 <img width="600" alt="Cilicon Cycle" src="https://github.com/traderepublic/Cilicon/assets/1622982/31a0e031-4938-4d42-bc75-6ee29269abe4">